 ST027B is located in a restricted access area in the central part of the NEWIOU.
-It is bound by aircraft taxiways and parking ramps that were formerly used for fuel storage and aircraft engine testing.
-These industrial activities contaminated groundwater with petroleum hydrocarbons and TCE.
+It is bound by aircraft taxiways and parking ramps and consisted of buildings formerly used for fuel storage and aircraft engine testing.
+All three facilities were torn down as part of a fuel hydrant construction project.
+Industrial activities at these facilities contaminated groundwater with petroleum hydrocarbons and TCE.
 The portion of the plume with petroleum contamination is referred to as ST027A and is managed under a separate program.
 The portion of the plume with TCE contamination is referred to as ST027B.

 The list of chlorinated COCs for ST027B groundwater includes TCE, vinyl chloride, cis-1,2-DCE, benzene, and toluene.
 The indicator COC is TCE.
-The maximum TCE concentration at ST027B is 260 ppb at MW791x27.
+The maximum TCE concentration at ST027B is 1,200 ppb at IW2253x27.
 The federal and State of California drinking water standard for TCE is 5 ppb.
-The Site ST027 - Area B Human Health Risk Assessment (CH2M HILL, 2011) presents a more detailed description of the human health risk assessment for this site.
+The Site ST027 - Area B Human Health Risk Assessment (CH2M HILL, 2011b) presents a more detailed description of the human health risk assessment for this site.